 HANDY TIP:

-The accelerometer can be used to notify you of any movement as we already know however, it is also an opportunity for you change the settings on your device.
+The accelerometer can be used to notify you of movement however, it is also an opportunity for you change the settings on your device.
 For example, should you get an alert and want to suddenly track your GPS more regularly, simply go and change the report schedule - do ensure you do this quickly before it goes back to sleep again.
 To learn how to change your reporting schedule click here.

 NOTE: You can use the accelerometer for multiple applications from pets to bikes.
 We do recommend trying a few different settings experimenting to find the right combination for your use case.